 Norman Died in 1968 aged 82 years old.

 1. Ancestry Notes:

-In 1949 electorals – same address but no one else living with him. –
+In 1949 electorals – Norman is at same address Darlinghurst but no one else is living with him. –

-Elizabeth married again in 1948 – Ronald Hourigan – a policeman in 1968 they were living in Coffs Harbour – ( Ronald Hourigan in 1980 Electoral rolls – police sergeant in Parkes ) he died in 28th November 2000 Parkes General cemetery.
-Elizabeth was with him until her death 24 years earlier 1st April 1976 she was only 56
+Elizabeth married again in 1948 – Ronald Hourigan – a policeman in 1968, they were living in Coffs Harbour – ( Ronald Hourigan in 1980 Electoral rolls listed as police sergeant in Parkes ) he died in 28th November 2000 Parkes General cemetery.
+Elizabeth was with him until her death 24 years earlier 1st April 1976 she was only 56.

 In 1967 he was living at 10 Wombat st, Blackheath NSW and applied for his Gallipoli medal

 Norman Died in 1968 aged 82 years old.